peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 A string representation of this object.
 If negative, the string will begin with a minus sign ("-", U+002D).
 The string will use the basic digits 0 to 9 (U+0030 to U+0039).

+### ToUInt16Checked

+    public ushort ToUInt16Checked();

+Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer.

+<b>Return Value:</b>

+This number's value as a 16-bit unsigned integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is less than 0 or greater than 65535.

+### ToUInt16Unchecked

+    public ushort ToUInt16Unchecked();

+Converts this number to a 16-bit unsigned integer, returning the least-significant bits of this number's two's-complement form.

+<b>Return Value:</b>

+This number, converted to a 16-bit unsigned integer.

+### ToUInt32Checked

+    public uint ToUInt32Checked();

+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer.

+<b>Return Value:</b>

+This number's value as a 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is less than 0 or greater than 4294967295.

+### ToUInt32Unchecked

+    public uint ToUInt32Unchecked();

+Converts this number to a 32-bit signed integer, returning the least-significant bits of this number's two's-complement form.

+<b>Return Value:</b>

+This number, converted to a 32-bit signed integer.

+### ToUInt64Checked

+    public ulong ToUInt64Checked();

+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer.

+<b>Return Value:</b>

+This number's value as a 64-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is outside the range of a 64-bit signed integer.

+### ToUInt64Unchecked

+    public ulong ToUInt64Unchecked();

+Converts this number to a 64-bit signed integer, returning the least-significant bits of this number's two's-complement form.

+<b>Return Value:</b>

+This number, converted to a 64-bit signed integer.

 ### Xor